- Fujitsu Group CSR Report

 |Main activities||Specific measures|

 |Reform of mindset and culture in the organization||

 |Support for individual success||

 As an immediate high-priority issue, Fujitsu is setting quantitative targets to reliably create significant numbers of female managers, while promoting activities to achieve these targets.

-Note that we use the same recruitment standards regardless of gender with respect to promotion of managers.
+Note that we use the same recruitment standards regardless of gender with respect to promotion of managers at Fujitsu.